-- a.
-Concerns must be raised without malice, must be in good faith and not based on office gossip nor must it be made for purposes of personal gain. - b.
-The individual making the disclosure must reasonably believe that the information and the allegations contained therein are substantially true and provide all information and substantiating documentation. - c.
-An employee, who has a reasonable belief that there is serious misconduct relating to any of the above matters, may raise a concern as per the procedures set out. - d.
-Employees may email or phone the Chairman of the Corporate Governance Committee or the Chairman of the Board directly to disclose their concerns. - e.
-On receipt of the communication, the recipient of the compliant, namely the Chairman of the Corporate Governance Committee or the Chairman of the Board shall take a decision as to whether there is a prima facie case to respond to the 'concern' raised.
+a.
+Concerns must be raised without malice, must be in good faith and not based on office gossip nor must it be made for purposes of personal gain.

+b.
+The individual making the disclosure must reasonably believe that the information and the allegations contained therein are substantially true and provide all information and substantiating documentation.

+c.
+An employee, who has a reasonable belief that there is serious misconduct relating to any of the above matters, may raise a concern as per the procedures set out.

+d.
+Employees may email or phone first their immediate boss or if they are afraid of victimization from their immediate hierarchy, they can alert the Chairman of the Corporate Governance Committee or the Chairman of the Board directly to disclose their concerns.

+e.
+On receipt of the communication, the recipient of the compliant, namely their immediate hierarchy or the Chairman of the Corporate Governance Committee or the Chairman of the Board shall take a decision as to whether there is a prima facie case to respond to the 'concern' raised.
-WHISTLE BLOWING POLICY

-- f.
+f.
 An investigation may be recommended and depending on the nature of the matter, he/she may recommend that the matter be:

-- i.
-Investigated internally;
+- (i) Investigated internally;

-- ii.
-Referred to External Auditors; or
+- (ii) Referred to External Auditors; or

-- iii.
-Subjected to an independent enquiry.
+- (iii) Subjected to an independent enquiry.

-- g.
-All disclosures and subsequent actions taken shall be reported and approved by the Board of BVH.
+g.
+All disclosures and subsequent actions taken shall be reported and approved by the Board of CBVL.